Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Conclusion
 ++++++++++

 To address some of the current limitations in documentation accessibility, building and maintaining, we have provided a new documentation framework called *Papyri*.
-We presented its features and underlying implementation choices (such as crosslink maintainance, decoupling building and rendering phases, enriching the rendering features, using the IRD format to create a unified syntax structure, etc.).
+We presented its features and underlying implementation choices (such as crosslink maintenance, decoupling building and rendering phases, enriching the rendering features, using the IRD format to create a unified syntax structure, etc.).
 While the project is still at its early stage, clear impacts can already be seen on the availability of high-quality documentation for end-users, and on the workload reduction for maintainers.
 Building IRD format opened a wide range of technical possibilities, and contributes to improving users' experience (and therefore the success of the scientific *Python* ecosystem).
 This may become necessary for users to navigate in an exponentially growing ecosystem.

 Acknowledgments